boldingd/EclipsePhaseContent/ItemsGuide.md

 > Why is everything "optional?"
 > If it comes with all those things, why would you remove them?
 >
-> **Padre**: I can answer that.
+> **Padre**: It's because some habitats restrict nanotech far more than others.
-> It's because some habitats restrict nanotech far more than others.
+> Walk around with any nanotech in the Republic – even masked nanotech – and you take a risk.
-> Walking around with any nanotech in the Republic – even masked nanotech – and you take a risk.
+> So they made it easy to disable those components in the template.

 ### Coop Revered Armor